Few communities are more creatively adventurous than the Mid-America Dance Theatre at Wichita State.

 Despite the ringing coming from a speaker, the group humorously eyed and thumbs-downed the audience in judgment before parading off stage — finally criticizing the crowd with Carter concluding, “It’s not cool.”

-It was clear the message was to not only get off your phone but more importantly, to pay attention to the creative talent of performers who are contributing to a rich local community of artists and visionaries — especially at WSU.
+Perhaps the message for the audience was not only to get off their phones, but more importantly, to pay attention to the creative talent of students who are contributing to a rich local community of artists and visionaries.